RoryBecker/CodeRushPlugins/Plugins.md

 ---
 ### Recent Plugins

+ * CR_ReverseOperands - [GitHub](https://github.com/RoryBecker/CR_ReverseOperands/) - Allows the user to reverse the order of 2 operands.
  * CR_ReverseArgs - [GitHub](https://github.com/RoryBecker/CR_ReverseArgs/) - Allows the user to reverse the order of a pair of method arguments.
  * CR_SetPluginVersion - [GitHub](https://github.com/RoryBecker/CR_SetPluginVersion) - Allows a plugin developer to simultaneously set the AssemblyFileVersion and AssemblyVersion attributes aswell as the Version element in their plugin's VSIX.
  * CR_ExtensionMethodsHelper - [GitHub] (https://github.com/RoryBecker/CR_ExtensionMethodsHelper/) - Adds a CodeProvider which adds missing namespace references for extension methods.